$10 million a day to Israel just doesn’t make sense!

 American taxpayers have given more money to Israel than to any other nation, despite the fact that Israel is one of the smallest and richest countries on earth.

-Thanks to special interest lobbying, which, until now, has largely gone unopposed, Israel receives $3 billion American tax dollars each year.
-This comes to a whopping $8.5 million per day.
+Thanks to special interest lobbying, which, until now, has largely gone unopposed, Israel receives $3.1 billion American tax dollars each year in military aid, plus hundreds of millions more for additional weapons programs.
+This comes to a whopping $10.2 million per day (see breakdown).
 But that is not all.
 Special arrangements that benefit Israel combined with aid paid out to other countries on its behalf cost Americans nearly $7 million more each day and thousands of jobs.

 We can't afford it – morally, financially, or strategically.